surabhi-asthana/TicTacToe/README.md

 New game button to start a new game without changing the scores

-Reset button to clear scores and restart
+Reset button to reset scores

 ## How to Play

+2 Player game mode-

 Enter Player 1 and Player 2 names

-Click Start Game → you’ll be redirected to tic.html
+On submitting, you are taken to the game

 Take turns clicking the grid:

 Player 1 = X

 Player 2 = O

+SIngle Player game mode-

+Enter your name

+Player 1 = X(You)

+Player 2 = O(Cmoputer)

+Computer places automatically after your turn

 First to align three marks (row, column, or diagonal) wins!